 - The Tell:

 - If Catherine suddenly turns away or puts her helmet up, she's either crying(usually the former) or embarrassed(usually the latter).

 - If she's gripping her forearms, she's distressed.

 - If she's toggling her cannon on and off repeatedly, she's anxious.

-- If she puts both hands behind her back(which would appear submissive from anyone else), she's furious.
+- If she puts both hands behind her back, she's furious.